galvezz/rainbird-neo4j/README.md

 ## Queries

-All functions that can perform queries accept these in the same format.
+All functions that can perform queries accept them in the same format.
 At its most basic a query is just a query string.
+A query string can also be presented as an array of strings.
+These will be concatenated into a single query string.

 Providing a parameters object with the query string allows for queries with parameters.
 See the [Neo4j documentation on parameters][parameters] for more details on the _parameters object_.

+Providing a substitutions object with the query string allows for [substitutions](#substitutions) to be performed on the query string. **Note:**
+If only one object is passed to a query it's assumed to be a parameters object.

-Multiple queries can be run from a single function call by providing them as _statement_.
+Multiple queries can be run from a single function call by providing them as _[statements](#statements)_.
+Statements do not support [substitutions](#substitutions).
+Use the `[compose](#compose)` function if you need a to perform substitutions on elements in a statements object.

 ## <a name="statements"></a>Statements